xgh827/MyGit/readme.txt

 Git is a distributed version control system.
-Git is free to use.
+Git is free to use distributed under the GPL.